 Debit Memo Policies

 To receive authorization for anything that is outside of JetBlue policy, you must contact us at 1-800-JETBLUE (538-2583) and speak to a JetBlue crewmember.
-Authorization is at the discretion of JetBlue and must be written documentation in the record of the ticket.
+Authorization is at the discretion of JetBlue, and there must be written documentation by JetBlue in the record of the ticket.
 JetBlue does not honor verbal authorizations.
 Any actions taken without proper authorization documented in the record will result in a debit memo for the amount of the violation plus a $50 Service Charge.

 JetBlue does not pay commissions for any tickets purchased in the United States, US Virgin Islands Puerto Rico and Canada for travel to/from all destinations.
 If a travel agent takes a commission on a JetBlue ticket a debit memo will be issued in the amount of the commission plus the $50 Service Charge.

 For tickets purchased in other countries, JetBlue only pays commissions as mandated by the local government.
 At this time, Colombia and the Dominican Republic are the only countries that qualify for this exception.
 JetBlue will pay the mandated 1% commission on JetBlue fares only for tickets issued by an agency in Colombia or the Dominican Republic.
 Any commission taken in excess of 1%, or taken on another airline fare component, will result in a debit memo in the amount of the excess commission plus a $50 Service Charge.

 If a travel agent issues two identical tickets for the same customer, JetBlue will allow the agency to refund the most recent ticket back to the original form of payment.
 We will waive the applicable change/cancel penalty fee required by our fare rules; however a $50 Service Charge debit memo will be issued to the travel agency for administrative costs.